aws-samples/aws-hybrid-storage-workshop/scenario-1/module-1/README.md

-#  Deploy windows instance with sample data in eu-west-1
+#  Deploy windows instance with sample data in Ireland (eu-west-1)

 ## Introduction